The rogue would have been useful in the first true trap-filled dungeon of the campaign but he’s dead now…

 Collecting the medicinal plant after that could be done without further hassle (4).
 The PCs had saved the frogmen and the pottery deal could now be respected.
 The Mud Shaman was chastised for his ill-fated bid for power and had to compensate the PCs for their troubles with some of his magic (5).

 - homework: Félix will have to come up with a name for next session

 - I rushed this part of this day-long session a lot so we could finish in time…

-- return to Three Cascade, the grippli village, was conveniently fast-forwarded
+- return to Three Cascades, the grippli village, was conveniently fast-forwarded

 - 3 gems of mud elemental summoning